malik-azad/Chat_App/README.md

  server.py: Manages incoming connections and facilitates secure communication. client.py: Connects to the server and handles sending and receiving messages.

-## License
- This project is licensed under the MIT License.
+## Fell free to update/modify this project

  Made with 🤍 by [Malik Azad](https://www.linkedin.com/in/malikazad)